Photographic Glossary

 Zip: To compress a file (usually text) using PKZIP or WinZIP, two popular programs.
 Commonly used to reduce the size of a file to speed up transmission over the internet or an on-line service.

-Making the image or image part become larger (zooming in) or smaller (zooming out) as it appears on the monitor.
+Zoom: Making the image or image part become larger (zooming in) or smaller (zooming out) as it appears on the monitor.